 Before you sign anything you will be informed of what your expected charges will be.
 You will also be informed of what your expected incentive payments will be.

 Once approved by the Department of Training and Workforce Development we can begin training.
-All training and assessment services provided by Australian Training Management will comply with the formal requirements for delivery of competencies and qualifications in accordance with the requirements outlined for RTO’s through the Australian Quality Training Framework (AQTF).
+All training and assessment services provided by Australian Training Management will comply with the formal requirements for delivery of competencies and qualifications in accordance with the requirements outlined for RTO’s through the Australian Quality Framework (AQF).

 Australian Training Management assessment and training services can be delivered primarily on the job.
 However, although all formal assessment work must be undertaken by the RTO, some identified and agreed training can be delivered by suitably experienced / qualified employees within your enterprise.

 Training already completed prior to registration on the Traineeship program will receive Credit Transfers, meaning that units already completed will be credited and the trainee will not have to repeat those units.
 Also, life skills already learned will be recognised through a process called Recognition of Prior Learning.

 If you are responsible for a Trainee or Apprentice we recommend you watch the video Supervising Your Trainee or Apprentice as it provides useful tips for supervisors who coach apprentices and trainees.